allenwang28/ray-tpu-setup/README.md

 - `--accelerator-type <type>`: TPU accelerator type (required)
 - `--version <version>`: TPU software version (required)
 - `--use-google-proxy`: for Googlers, use Google corp proxy for SSH connections
+- `--image-name <image-name>`: Name of an existing GCE image, used to create a persistent disk.
+- `--disk-name <disk-name>`: Either the name of an existing persistent disk, or the name of a persistent disk to be created using `--image-name`.

 ## Example